ibm-cloud-architecture/refarch-data-science/README.md

 ## Run the reference application in IBM Cloud
 To run the sample applications you will to complete several steps in DSX, WML, and optionally, in dashDB, Spark, and Python Flask services.

+If you wish, you can watch the [video](https://ibm.box.com/s/lp86j3od1pdprxbn3fomo1ox3fbs5gko) of steps you'll complete in this lab (12 minutes).

 ### Step 1: Environment Setup

 #### Prerequisites